dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 ### Python submission methods

-As of 1.9, there are four options for `submission_method`:
+As of 1.9 (or versionless if you're on dbt Cloud), there are four options for `submission_method`:

 * `all_purpose_cluster`: execute the python model either directly using the [command api](https://docs.databricks.com/api/workspace/commandexecution) or by uploading a notebook and creating a one-off job run
 * `job_cluster`: creates a new job cluster to execute an uploaded notebook as a one-off job run